 The health care provider may prescribe antidepressants if you are anxious or depressed.
 Medicines to help with weight loss may also be prescribed.

 The stress of illness can be eased by joining a support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

 Binge eating is a treatable disorder.
 Long-term talk therapy seems to help the most.

 With binge eating, a person often eats unhealthy foods that are high in sugar and fat and low in nutrients and protein.
 This can lead to health problems such as high cholesterol, type 2 diabetes, or gallbladder disease.

 Call your health care provider if you think you might have a pattern of binge eating or bulimia.

 Eating - binge; Overeating - compulsive; Compulsive overeating

-Marcus MS, Wildes JE.
+Marcus MD, Wildes JE.
 Eating disorders.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 226.
+Philadelphia, Pa: Elsevier Saunders; 2011:chap 226.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.